ClusterHQ/flocker/docs/releasenotes/index.rst

 v0.3.2
 ======

-* Documented how to :ref:`configure the Fedora firewall<fedora-20-install>` on certain cloud platforms.
+* Documented how to configure the Fedora firewall on certain cloud platforms.

 v0.3.1
 ======

 * Applications can now be :ref:`configured with a CPU and memory limit<configuration>`.
-* Documentation now includes :ref:`instructions for installing flocker-node on Fedora20<fedora-20-install>`.
+* Documentation now includes instructions for installing flocker-node on Fedora 20.
 * Documentation now includes instructions for deploying ``flocker-node`` on three popular cloud services: :ref:`Amazon EC2<aws-install>`, :ref:`Rackspace<rackspace-install>`, and DigitalOcean.